Your pet dog is your favorite.

 Aren’t dogs lovely when they come to you wiggling their tails?
 Yes, it’s indeed.

-Since we are preoccupied with our regular living.
-A tiny fellow waits for you all day.
+Since we are preoccupied with everyday living, a tiny fellow waits for you all day.
 They come and jump on you to express their excitement after seeing you.

 In times like these, you can give your fur baby a little toy like the one recommended here: